 Since the 1980's, Dartmouth Cadets have continued to train on the Dartmouth College Campus in Hanover, New Hampshire under a participant agreement with Norwich University; a Senior Military College located in Northfield, Vermont.
 Dartmouth Army ROTC prepares cadets for success in any career - military, government, corporate, or non-profit.
 In short, we are the Best Leadership Course in America.

-Former Dartmouth Presidents Jim Yong Kim and James Wright shared a common bond of personal and institutional support for Dartmouth students who are preparing for military service, or coming to Dartmouth as veterans of our nation's service branches.
+Dartmouth Presidents and senior leadership have shared a common bond of personal and institutional support for Dartmouth students who are preparing for military service, or coming to Dartmouth as veterans of our nation's service branches.
 In 2009, Dartmouth Honorary Degree Recipient General John Abizaid served as the ROTC Commissioning Ceremony Speaker on Commencement weekend.

 Last Updated: 1/5/15